 - In the meantime wash then cut the potatoes and ‘soup green’ (the other veg) into rough pieces.
 Chop the parsley finely, and the chili if you’re using one.

-Then everything goes off it into the pot.
-Add bay leaves, if you have.
+Then add the potatoes, other veg and parsley to the pot.
+Add bay leaves as well, if you have.
 Keep some parsley for garnish!

 - Top it up with the vegetable broth, bring the mix to a boil and then let it simmer for 20 minutes.